techidaily/site-android-transfer/source/_posts/in-2024-top-5-from-oppo-reno-11-5g-to-iphone-contacts-transfer-apps-and-software-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![samsung galaxy s21 ultra](https://images.wondershare.com/drfone/article/2021/06/samsung-galaxy-s21-ultra.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ME5-sAQJVE4?si=ZfcvJSnhQevWtjI0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Record your life's best moment with the Samsung Galaxy S21 Ultra 8k video feature.
 With this camera, you can also make GIFs, record short videos, slow-motion videos, etc. Galaxy S21 Ultra has a 108MP resolution.
 When it comes to the battery, you should know it has one lithium battery.
 Once you charge the Oppo Reno 11 5G device, it's ready to go for a long day.
 Now share your life moment on social media and enjoy your favorite game with Galaxy Ultra 5G.
 This device is available in multiple colors, including Phantom Black, Phantom Silver, Phantom Titanium, Phantom Navy, and Phantom Brown.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aYH0B2HqcIM?si=3fkoG85L6hAeB4ok" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2: The Differences among S21, S21+, and S21 Ultra